 8. local currency rules over USD

-For a long time, USD was considered the best currency to take and use in Myanmar.
+For a long time, USD was considered the best currency to take and use while travelling in Myanmar.
 However, that was up until 2012 when there were still no ATMs in the country.
 However, a lot has changed in the past few years and there are now thousands of ATMs across all cities and most larger towns, which makes getting cash out with your foreign card not difficult at all.

 The local currency (Kyat) is now the preferred currency by most vendors, hotels and businesses and only some accommodation and tour operators will happily accept USD.
 This means that the best and most cost effective thing to do is to just bring your own card and withdraw Kyat (ch-at) from an ATM.